richardhj/contao-backup-manager/README.md

 Run `php vendor/bin/contao-console backup-manager:backup contao local -c gzip --filename backup.sql` to create a backup

-The dump will saved within the `/backups` folder in the website root.
+The dump will be saved within the `/backups` folder in the website root.

 #### Database restore